 The United Church of Canada

-Ryerson United Church is a congregation within the bounds of Hamilton Presbytery in Hamilton Conference of the United Church of Canada.
+Ryerson United Church is a community of faith within the bounds of the new Horseshoe Falls Regional Council of the United Church of Canada.

 The Area and Amenities

 Ryerson United Church is located centrally in the historic Village of Ancaster.

 Historic Ancaster dates back to the late 1700’s.
 It became a township in 1850 and a town in 1974.
 It was amalgamated with the City of Hamilton in 2001.
 There is still a wide diversity of architecture dating back to the early 1800’s.